taylorconor/frostbite/README.md

 # frostbite

-frostbite is a tiny pre-pre-alpha HTTP server written in C++. planned features include:
+frostbite is a tiny pre-pre-alpha HTTP server written in C++.

-  - full HTTP standard compliance
+features include:

   - connection pooling
   - PHP interpreter
   - [RapidJSON] for JSON config file parsing

+planned features:

+  - full HTTP standard compliance

-### Config file
+## Config file

-An example config file (.fconfig) for frostbite configuration is as follows
+an example config file (`.fconfig`) for frostbite configuration is as follows:
 ```javascript
 {
     "port": 80,     // TCP port to listen on